Samkth123/KTH-md/sourcing/dummies book.md

+highlitar bra ord att använda

-Supply chains are the complex systems made up of people, processes, and technologies that we engineer and manage to deliver the goods and services customers value.
-Supply chain management is the planning and coordination of the relationships between all the people, processes, and technology involved in creating that value
+Supply chains are the complex systems made up of people, processes, and technologies that we engineer and manage to deliver the goods and services customers value. **Supply chain management is the planning and coordination of the relationships between all the people, processes, and technology involved in creating that value**

 Supply chain är inte bara inköp, utan hjälper även andra delar av bolaget tex sälj å manufacturing.
 Alla dessa måste va aligned för att göra profit.